denvermullets/big-league-chew-api/README.md

 # Big League Chew
 I just wanted to have a memorable name for this project.

+Given a total budget, a radius, and a location, this API returns enough leagues to spend up to the budget, sponsoring as many leagues as possible without going over it.
 ## Installation

 This API was meticulously built using Ruby 3.1.0, Rails 7.0.3 and Postgresql.